Ofelia Gelvezon-Tequi: Artistic style and works

 Many of Gelvezon-Tequi's works explore women's central and varied roles in society Other themes include the intertwined existence of the sacred with everyday objects, emotions, aspects of family life and work, and political realities.
 Many of her works incorporate allegorical symbolism and draw inspiration from literature, philosophy, and art history, including Catholic iconography inherited via Spanish colonialism and Malay spiritual beliefs, such as the use of amulets in anting-anting.

 Gelvezon-Tequi has also spoken about the importance the concept of justice and giving voice to the voiceless plays in her art.
 Some of her pieces are blatantly political, including one depicting a former Philippine president wearing a virtual reality headset, oblivious to the impoverished material reality faced by the woman and children who stand nearby, in the background.
 A set of 1987 highly-political triptychs entitled Homage to Ambrogio Lorenzetti, Homage II to Ambrogio Lorenzetti, and Homage III to Ambrogio Lorenzetti contrasts the virtues of benevolent rulers, good governments, and the social prosperity these create with the vices of tyrannical leaders, their dysfunctional governments, and the dystopian social situations created as a result.

 Gelvezon-Tequi described her printmaking as an improvisatory process in which the artist encountered visual surprises which, then, guide them in certain directions.
 Of this process she explained: "You have to be humble and accept that you cannot control everything.
 Sometimes, it turns out better than what you have planned before."

 Her 2020 exhibition, Allegories and Realities, a retrospective of Gelvezon-Tequi's half a century-long career featured 219 of her works, including a series of lesser known silk paintings.

 Her work has been grouped with other Filipino artists, like Imelda Cajipe-Endaya, Ben Cabrera, and Brenda Fajardo, for creating new ways for Filipinos to understand their history within the context of colonialism as well as imagine new narratives outside this context.

 She has taught art history, printmaking, and book design at the University of the Philippines as well as served as Director for the Art Association of the Philippines.

 Personal life

-Gelvezon-Tequi has lived in many places, including Hanoi and Boracay.
-Since 2005, Gelvezon-Tequi has lived with her husband, Marc Téqui, in the rural village of Limeuil, France where, in the 1990s, they bought a 17th-century house built on top of a 13th-century cellar.
-In France, she enjoys gardening vegetables, including a native Filipino mountain variety of kangkong, for her grandchildren to eat as well as growing flowers.
+Since 2005, she has lived with her husband, Marc Téqui, in the rural village of Limeuil, France where, in the 1990s, they bought a 17th-century house built on top of a 13th-century cellar.

-Gelvezon-Tequi and husband Marc, a former French instructor, met at the University of Philippines-Diliman Faculty Center.
+Gelvezon-Tequi and Marc Tequi, a former French instructor, met at the University of Philippines-Diliman Faculty Center.
 The couple raised three children: a daughter and two sons.
 She makes frequent return visits to her native Philippines and chooses to create art primarily for Filipino audiences.
-Her close family and friends call her "Ofie."